Rachael acts in a wide range of commercial matters including company, insolvency and civil fraud.

-• Acting in a one-day High Court trial on behalf of the German tax authority, successfully challenging a Debtor’s centre of main interest.
+• Acting in a High Court trial on behalf of the German tax authority, successfully challenging a Debtor’s centre of main interest.

 • Advising and drafting statements of case in relation to an appeal against Joint Liquidators' rejection of a proof of debt worth over €1 million.

-• More generally: acting in various contested winding up and bankruptcy petitions on behalf of creditors and debtors, acting in claims relating to preferences, transactions at an undervalue, extortionate credit transactions, transactions defrauding creditors and orders for sale (with associated beneficial interest / equity of exoneration issues).
+• More generally: acting in various contested winding up and bankruptcy petitions on behalf of creditors and debtors, advising on and acting in numerous directors’ disqualification proceedings (particularly in relation to tax schemes), acting in claims relating to preferences, transactions at an undervalue, transactions defrauding creditors, extortionate credit transactions, wrongful trading and orders for sale (with associated beneficial interest / equity of exoneration issues).

 During her LLM, Rachael specialised in Commercial Law with an emphasis in corporate governance and corporate claims in restitution.

 Rachael has been instructed alone and as junior counsel in a range of commercial matters including:

 • Acting (led by Peter Knox QC) in an arbitration appeal before the Boxing Board of Control concerning manager / promoter contracts and issues of breach of fiduciary duty and the duty of trust and confidence.

 • Advising (led by Simon Davenport QC) in a claim relating to the misattribution and undervaluation of a Renaissance painting worth £22 million which also involved advising on jurisdiction and applicable law.

-• More generally: directors’ disqualification proceedings, partnership disputes, shareholder disputes, unfair prejudice petitions, derivative claims and claims in unjust enrichment.
+• More generally: partnership disputes, shareholder disputes, unfair prejudice petitions, derivative claims and claims in unjust enrichment.

 Rachael is willing to undertake cases pro bono where appropriate.